evangambit/flash-cards/README.md

 });
 ```

 There are other ways to do syncing -- maybe the most obvious is to have a table of operations that can be run forward and backward.
 Syncing is then just a matter of reverting local operations to the earliest remote operation, and playing all operations forward.
 Unfortunately, if you're syncing for the first time to a very old database, you're going to have to play *every single operation* before the website is ready.
 This is a non-starter.
+The advantage of our system is that a brand new client gets the bare minimum amount of information that it needs to be up-to-date.

-A more complicated approach that manages multiple checkpoints and picks a nice one could work, but seems unnecessarily complex given our use case (99% of our operations are inserts).
-(To see the complexity, consider that if a local client syncs, it may have to re-perform operation that it has already synced, and that, on the server side, checkpoints can become invalidated at any time).
+A more complicated approach that manages multiple checkpoints and picks a nice one to start rolling back-then-forward could work, but seems unnecessarily complex given our use case (99% of our operations are inserts).
+(To see the complexity, consider that if a local client syncs, it may have to re-perform operation that it has already synced, and also that, on the server side, checkpoints can become invalidated at any time).

 ## Algorithm